7ime/react-ts-template/README.md

 ### Folder structure

+* .github
+    * workflows - for automated process on github
-* storybook - setting up storybook
+* .storybook - setting up storybook
 * configs - configuration files for webpack, jest
 * dist - files of the production version of the app
 * static-storybook - files of the production version of the storybook